skyla643/skyla643/README.md

 ---

 ### ⚔️ Moderator Team Expansion
-The Scanon.ai community is scaling fast — and we’re expanding the **moderator team**.
+The Scanon.ai community is scaling fast — and we're expanding the **moderator team**.
-We’re seeking one more moderator to join our mission:
+We're seeking one more moderator to join our mission:

-**We’re looking for someone who:**
+**We're looking for someone who:**
 - 🌍 Is based in a **European or American time zone**
 - 🤝 Shares our community values: **high-trust, privacy-first, signal > noise**
 - 👀 Can help with **chat moderation, raid/alt detection, and keeping discussions constructive**
 - 🛠 Has experience with Discord tools (Carl-bot, Dyno, Wick, etc.) or the drive to learn

 🔑 **Applications will open soon — stay tuned.**
-This isn’t just moderation; it’s shaping the future of Scanon.ai’s culture. 🖤
+This isn't just moderation; it's shaping the future of Scanon.ai's culture. 🖤

 ---